MartinSalias/AgileArch/flow/qa_driven.md

 >
 > Metric:
 >
->   After confirmation, "Keep shopping" page should take no more than a second to render.
+>   After confirmation, "Keep shopping" page should take no more than 0.4 seconds to render.
 >
 > Strategy:
 >